 |737 KL||828.88 KL|

 Tamworth, Moonbi & Kootingal

 We've got the answers to the most commonly asked questions about water restrictions, town water supply and the current water situation.

-Level 4 Water Restrictions were introduced for Nundle in January 2019 while Tamworth, Moonbi and Kootingal moved to Level 4 on Monday 6 May, 2019.
+Level 5 Water Restrictions were introduced for Tamworth, Moonbi and Kootingal on Monday 23 September, 2019.

 Find out what you can and can not do in you area here.

 Under Level 4 & 5 Water Restrictions, residents cannot top up private pool using treated water from their town water supply.
 However, they can engage a water carter to top up the pool, provided the water carter sources the water from a location not on Level 4 & 5 restrictions such as Attunga or Barraba.

 The use of swimming pool covers can help reduce evaporation from pools by up to 90% and are a very effective way of reducing the amount of water needed to top up pools.
 Council offers rebates of up to $100 for residential swimming pool covers.
 Rebates are also offered for the installation of rainwater tanks, under certain rules, and this water could be used to fill pools.

 To apply for a swimming pool cover rebate, simply download and fill in the water rebate application form available on Council's website and then send the completed form to Council.

 There are a number of reasons why we don’t apply restrictions earlier, including;